abz2489/woofing-walks/README.md

 #### **First Time Visitor Goals**
 - To easily identify what Woofing Walks is.
 - To easily navigate the Woofing Walks website for more information.
-- To request a call to book my free meet & greet.
+- Easily find contact information to book.
 - To access Woofing Walks' social media.

 #### **Returning Visitor Goals**
-- To find contact information for Woofing Walks.
 - To find a price list or hourly rate for walks.
 - To see testimonials from recent customers of Woofing Walks.